kyverno/KDP/proposals/image_verify_enhancements.md

           - key: "{{ Results[].Vulnerabilities[?CVSS.redhat.V3Score > `8.0`][] | length(@) }}"
             operator: Equals
             value: 0
 ```

+### Limitations

+#### Attestions with different attestors

+The proposal allows declaring a list of attestors and attestions.
+This assumes that all attestations are provided by the same set of attestors.
+Although not very common, its possible that different attestors for the same image are verified by different attestors.

+With the current design, this can be handled using separate image verification declarations in the same policy rule, using separate rules, or using separate policies.
+Here are some additional thoughts for the future

+* To reduce the number of OCI lookups, the signed paylods returned for a digest can be cached during webhook execution.
+* The current design can be extended to allow `attestors` to be specified under an `attestion`.
+This would allow declaring common attestors, if any, and then attestors specific to attestions.
+* An alternate scheme would be to allow an `attestor` to be named, and then referenced by name within an `attestion`.

+We can revisit these topics based on usage patterns.

 ## Alternatives

 Here are some of the prior proposals which were used to evolve the currently proposed solutions: